observIQ/bindplane-agent/docs/installation-linux.md

 Installation is done through deb and rpm packages.
 Installing the agent will also install the `observiq-otel-collector` service on systemd systems.

+Installation artifacts are signed information on verifying the signature can be found at [Verifying Artifact Signatures](../verify-signature.md).

 ### Install/Update script
 The agent may be installed through a shell script which will automatically determine which package to install.